 - If there has been a change in your life, for example, marriage or divorce, now is a good time to think about your beneficiary designations.

 - If you are planning to retire in 2018, be sure to add eligible dependents you want to cover on your U-M retiree benefits to your coverage during open enrollment.
-You cannot add dependents to your U-M benefits as a retiree.

 - If you have a young child who will visit the dentist for the first time in 2018, be sure to add your child to your dental plan coverage during open enrollment.

 - Life insurance, Long-Term Disability, and the retirement savings plans are not part of Open Enrollment and you may enroll or make changes to your coverage or enrollment in these plans at any time.
+Please note that 403(b) Supplemental Retirement Account (SRA) and 457(b) Deferred Compensation Plan retirement savings plan elections will not be available through Wolverine Access on November 2 and November 3 to avoid conflict with Open Enrollment.
+SRA and 457(b) online elections will reopen on November 4.